 Wat Arun was something I was keen to get pictures of during my visit and one of the best viewpoints is from the rooftop bar of Sala Rattanakosin which is on the opposite side of the river.
 You can stay at this hotel as a guest or visit the restaurant or rooftop bar.

 Address: Wat Arun, 10600

 Wat Pho is a large temple complex south of the Grand Palace and is the location of the Reclining Buddha.
-This is a stunning 46 meter long gold Buddha statue lying on it’s side, and is one of the most beautiful Buddhas I’ve seen.
+This is a stunning 46 meters long gold Buddha statue lying on its side and is one of the most beautiful Buddhas I’ve seen.
 The complex is quite large and has other temples, as well as Prang towers, Stupas, Buddha statues, a Medical and Massage school and accommodation for monks.
 I found Wat Pho particularly impressive and you could easily spend a good few hours exploring.

 Price: 100 baht (subject to change)

 The Grand Palace is one of Thailand’s highlights and most important landmarks.
 The Palace was established in 1782 and has various sections including the Temple of the Emerald Buddha (Wat Phra Kaew).
 This is Thailand’s most famous and sacred Buddhist monument and is made from perfect jade and surrounded by gold ornaments and decorations.